ibm-cloud-docs/vmwaresolutions/archiref/nsx/networking_services.md

 | Applied on interface | Source IP range | Translated source IP |
 |:-------------------- |:--------------- |:-------------------- |
 | Public uplink | Individual IP addresses on the management portable /26 | {{site.data.keyword.cloud_notm}} portable public |
 {: caption="Table 4.
-NSX ESG NAT configuration" caption-side="top"}
+NSX ESG NAT configuration" caption-side="bottom"}

 ### Routing
 {: #nsx-networking_services-routing}

 Since services within VMs required to traverse through the Management ESG might also need to get to {{site.data.keyword.cloud_notm}} services within the customer {{site.data.keyword.cloud_notm}} private network, the following configuration is required to achieve this communication.

-While it's difficult to predict which destination IP range is needed as a destination for internet facing connections, any service that is deployed by and managed by {{site.data.keyword.cloud_notm}} points to the Management ESG as its default gateway.
+While it's difficult to predict which destination IP range is needed as a destination for internet-facing connections, any service that is deployed by and managed by {{site.data.keyword.cloud_notm}} points to the Management ESG as its default gateway.
 A static route is required to force traffic across the {{site.data.keyword.cloud_notm}} BCR for the services that require external network connections.

 The following configurations are recommended for any service that is using the management ESG to traverse out of a vCenter Server instance:
 * The default gateway is a management ESG.
 * A static route is required for internal {{site.data.keyword.cloud_notm}} destinations.

-If there's a need for the service or VM to access the customer ESG, static routes must be maintained within the individual service or VM and pointed to the customer ESG.
+If there is a need for the service or VM to access the customer ESG, static routes must be maintained within the individual service or VM and pointed to the customer ESG.

 No automatic routing protocols are configured for the Management ESG currently.